iosp/robil2/src/monitoring/plp_waypoint/docs/wp-navigation-plp.md

 * `MIN_BLADE_CLEARANCE` Minimal blade clearance for driving
 * `FUEL_CONSUMPTION_RATE`
 * `BOBCAT_AVERAGE_SPEED`
+* `RATE_PATH_LENGTH` &larr; Rate of expected decrease in the path length, during advancement measurement.
+* `RATE_AERIAL_DISTANCE` &larr; Rate of expected decrease in the aerial distance to the waypoint, during advancement measurement.

 ### Variables
 _Calculated based on parameters and constants._

 * `distanceToWaypoint` local path length to WP
 * `mapOccupancy` percentage of occupied cells in MiniMap
 * `heightVariablity` height variability in `map`
+* `aerialDistanceToWaypoint` distance from bobcat to waypoint

 ## Natural Preconditions
 - Ensuring that the IBEO can see the road